Mr. Brainwash

 Mr. Brainwash (born Thierry Guetta, 1966) is a French-born artist renowned for his vibrant and eclectic approach to contemporary art.
 Emerging from the streets of Los Angeles, Mr. Brainwash gained prominence in the art world through his unique blend of pop art, graffiti, and multimedia techniques.

 Since then, Mr. Brainwash has held numerous solo exhibitions and collaborated with high-profile brands and celebrities.
-His works are featured in prestigious galleries and private collections around the world, reflecting his influence on both the art community and popular culture.
+His works are featured in prestigious galleries and private collections around the world.